 The Severed Crown by Jane Lane.
 Novel about the later life of Charles I.

 Cavalier Queen by Fiona Mountain.
-Epic historical novel about the lives and loves of Charles I's queen, Henrietta Maria.
+Tells the story of the English Civil Wars through the eyes of Charles I's queen, Henrietta Maria.

 Mary of Carisbrooke: The Girl Who Would Not Betray Her King by Margaret Campbell Barnes.
 The tragic story of Charles I, the last absolute monarch of England, during his imprisonment in Carisbrooke Castle on the Isle of Wight, and a servant girl who plots his escape.
 First published in 1956.